jackjakarta/ElonGPT-Discord-Bot/README.md

     python3 main.py
     ```

-6. Start the bot in the background by executing the start script at `start_bot.sh`.
+6. Or, start the bot in the background by executing the start script labeled `start_bot.sh`.

    ```bash
    ./start_bot.sh